Music Tuition At Walton High- Walnut Tree Campus 2021/2022

 We will deliver 34 lessons throughout the year during the school day.
 The cost of this tuition package is as follows:

-Enclosed is the music contract for our records so that we can ensure your child receives the information and teaching necessary.
+You will need to complete the Music Contract for our records so that we can ensure your child receives the information and teaching necessary.
 We will contact you to confirm the start date and times of lessons. *Pupil premium - If you know your child is in receipt of funding please tick the box on the reply slip.
 You will not need to complete the GoCardless Form if you are in receipt of Pupil Premium funding.

 If you have any more questions please contact the Subject Leader for Music, Mr Daggett, Subject Leader for Music at Walnut Tree Campus, and Miss Abbie Bavester, Subject Leader for Music at Brooklands Campus.

 Walton High has a limited number of instruments that can be hired through the school.
 Please contact the Subject Leader for Music for an application form.

 Giving up music tuition

 This should be regarded as being a last resort.
 We would strongly urge your child to think very carefully before giving up.
 Music is for life and there will inevitably be periods of negativity when a student will want to give up.
 However students will be thankful in the long run when they carry on.
 Please impress this on your child – music is a gift and an investment of time and money.

 If there is a problem with lessons such as pieces, the teacher, equipment, times of lessons, etc., please do not hesitate to contact the Subject Leader for Music.

 Written notice must be given via firstname.lastname@example.org for withdrawal from lessons by the following deadlines

 - Discontinuing at the end of Autumn Term – 30 September